AAAI-DISIM-UnivAQ/DALI/README.md

 **Windows:**

-We strogly suggest to run DALI on [WSL2](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) and follow instructions as in the previous Linux section.
+We strongly suggest to run DALI on [WSL2](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) and follow instructions as in the previous Linux section.

 Otherwise, you can download DALI from https://github.com/AAAI-DISIM-UnivAQ/DALI.git .

-* On Windows, unzip the repository, go to the folder "DALI/Examples/basic", and test if DALI works by duble clicking "startmas.bat" file (this will launch an example DALI MAS).
+* On Windows, unzip the repository, go to the folder "DALI/Examples/basic", and test if DALI works by double clicking "startmas.bat" file (this will launch an example DALI MAS).

 You will see different windows opening: